WbLiuBJTULab/MLFIS-Dataset/README.md

 ## Raw Data Acquisition

 The MLFIS dataset is constructed based on the CARLA simulator [here](https://carla.org/)  [GITHUB](https://github.com/carla-simulator/carla), which are captured by the 64-line Velodyne LiDAR and RGB camera.
+The CARLA simulator (Car Learning to Act) is an open-source autonomous driving simulation platform jointly developed by Intel Labs and the Toyota Research Institute.
+It is based on Unreal Engine and provides high-fidelity urban environments, vehicle sensor models (such as cameras, lidar, GPS, IMU, etc.), and flexibly configurable dynamic traffic scenarios to support the development, training, and validation of 3D object detection and autonomous driving methods.

 ## Dataset Details